LOPR: Latent Occupancy PRediction using Generative Models: Related Work

-\textbf{Representation Learning in Robotics}: The objective of representation learning is to identify a low-dimensional and disentangled representation that makes it easier to achieve the desired performance on the task.
-Many robotics applications are inspired by the seminal papers on the autoencoder~(AE)~\cite{baldi1989neural, hinton1990connectionist, hinton1993autoencoders}, the variational autoencoder~(VAE)~\cite{kingma2013auto}, and the generative adversarial network~(GAN)~\cite{goodfellow2014generative}. \citet{ha2018recurrent} drew similarities from our cognitive system, i.e. how humans make decisions based on their internal model.
-In the World Model, they used a VAE to compress an image observation and provided the learned latent representation to the recurrent predictive model.
-Information from both modules was used to maximize the expected cumulative reward on the desired task. \citet{kim2021drivegan} applied the World Model setup to neural network simulation for autonomous driving, where they merged the VAE~\citep{kingma2013auto} and StyleGAN~\citep{karras2020analyzing} to increase visual fidelity of the generated scenes.
-Similarly, latent spaces have been used in a plethora of other planning and control approaches to learn latent dynamics from pixels~\citep{wahlstrom2015pixels, buesing2018learning, pmlr-v97-hafner19a, gelada2019deepmdp, xu2020learning}, generate fully imagined trajectories~\citep{hafner2019dream}, model multi-agent interactions~\citep{xie2020learning}, learn competitive policies through self-play~\citep{schwarting2021deep}, imagine goals in goal-conditioned policies~\citep{kurutach2018learning, anand2019unsupervised}, meta-reinforcement learning~\citep{zhao2020meld}, and offline reinforcement learning~\citep{zhou2020plas}.
-In video prediction tasks, which use a similar representation and problem setup to OGM prediction, variational and adversarial components have been incorporated into the architecture to capture data stochasticity~\citep{babaeizadeh2017stochastic} and improve the realism of the forecasted frames~\citep{lee2018stochastic}, respectively.
-Contrary to our approach, none of the models perform OGM prediction entirely in the latent space of generative models trained in an unsupervised setting.
+\textbf{Representation Learning in Robotics}: The objective of representation learning is to identify a low-dimensional and disentangled representation that makes it easier to achieve the desired performance on a task.
+Many robotics applications are inspired by the seminal papers on the autoencoder~(AE)~\cite{baldi1989neural, hinton1990connectionist, hinton1993autoencoders}, the variational autoencoder~(VAE)~\cite{kingma2013auto}, and the generative adversarial network~(GAN)~\cite{goodfellow2014generative}. \citet{ha2018recurrent} proposed a World Model, where they used a VAE to compress observations and maximize the expected cumulative reward. \citet{kim2021drivegan} applied the World Model to neural network simulation for autonomous driving, where they merged the VAE~\citep{kingma2013auto} and StyleGAN~\citep{karras2020analyzing} to increase fidelity of the generated scenes.
+Similarly, latent spaces have been used in a plethora of other planning and control approaches to learn latent dynamics from pixels~\citep{wahlstrom2015pixels, buesing2018learning, pmlr-v97-hafner19a, gelada2019deepmdp, xu2020learning}, generate fully imagined trajectories~\citep{hafner2019dream}, model multi-agent interactions~\citep{xie2020learning}, learn competitive policies through self-play~\citep{schwarting2021deep}, imagine goals in goal-conditioned policies~\citep{kurutach2018learning, anand2019unsupervised}, and perform meta- and offline reinforcement learning~\citep{zhao2020meld,zhou2020plas}.
+Diffusion-based generative models~\citep{sohl2015deep, ho2020denoising, song2020denoising, ho2022video} are increasingly gaining traction due to their high sampling quality.
+However, their computationally intensive sampling process poses a significant obstacle for real-time robotic applications in the context of perceptual generation.
+In video prediction tasks, variational and adversarial components have been incorporated into the architecture to capture data stochasticity~\citep{babaeizadeh2017stochastic} and improve the realism of the forecasted frames~\citep{lee2018stochastic}, respectively.
+Since then, large-scale architectures (over 300 million parameters)~\cite{weissenborn2019scaling, yu2023magvit} have been developed for general video prediction, which are not real-time capable on robot hardware.
+We present the first method, to our knowledge, that performs stochastic L-OGM prediction with transformers entirely in the latent space of a generative model while remaining real-time feasible and parameter efficient (less than 4 million parameters).